 Search our comprehensive guide to find out how to dispose of specific items.

-All steel and aluminium packaging can be put in your recycling bin, including empty aerosol cans, food and drink cans, aluminium foil and trays.
-All household aerosol cans can be placed into the recycling bin including deodorant, insect spray and air freshener.
+All empty household steel and aluminum aerosol cans can be put in your recycling bin, including food and drink cans, deodorant, insect spray and air freshener.
 The plastic lids can also be recycled.

 Clean aluminium cans can be placed in the yellow recycling bin.
 Recycling aluminium cans saves 95% of the energy it would take to make a new can from scratch.
 Don’t waste this valuable resource.